by TUCU Managed IT Services in Toronto

 Are there dedicated Information Security professionals that govern the Information Security function?

 - “We have antivirus so we don’t need it.”

 - “We’re in the cloud now, so we don’t need any more security.”

 - “I’ll just call if I have a problem.”

 Small business owners have justified lack of IT investment with these statements.

-The "it won't happen to us" mentality is hurting one small business (and their clients) after another.
+The “it won’t happen to us” mentality is hurting small business (and their clients).

 A false sense of security is not a defense.
 The McAfee/Office Depot survey which found nearly half of SMB’s lax in security also found sixty six percent of those SMB’s say they were “confident” in their data security, despite glaring gaps in tools and practices.

 Data breaches aren’t always caused by hackers doing bad things.
 According to the June 2013 Symantec Global Cost of a Data Breach Study, there are three major causes of breaches.
 Only 37% are attributed to malicious attacks.
 64% are human error and technology errors.
 A good employee can make a simple mistake that can cost a business thousands of dollars.

 SMBs don’t need a large budget to adequately protect sensitive data.
 A reasonably secure environment is possible on a SMB budget.
 More control can be had with a Managed IT Services partner.